status-im/specs/status-client-spec.md

 Implementing a Status clients largely means implementing the following layers.
 Additionally, there are separate specifications for things like key management and account lifecycle.

-Some things, such as storage and blockchain usage, are currently underspecified.
+Other aspects, such as how IPFS is used for stickers, how we interact with the Ethereum blockchain or how the browser works, are currently underspecified.
+These sets of specifications should allow you to implement a a Status client for basic private communication.

 | Layer             | Purpose                        | Technology                   |
 | ----------------- | ------------------------------ | ---------------------------- |